jrandj/aws-security-specialty/README.md

     * You can add federation support to your customer-facing web and mobile applications using Amazon Cognito.
 It helps you add user sign-up, sign-in, and access control to your mobile and web apps quickly and easily.
 Amazon Cognito scales to millions of users and supports sign-in with social identity providers, such as Apple, Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0.

+    * After creating an Amazon Cognito user pool, in API Gateway, you must then create a COGNITO_USER_POOLS authoriser that uses the pool.
+The steps required are:
+        * Create a new API, or select an existing API in API Gateway.
+        * From the main navigation pane, choose **Authorizers** under the specified API.
+        * Under Authorizers, choose Create New Authorizer.
+        * Configure the new authorizer to use the user pool.
+This requires selecting an authorizer name in **Name**, selecting the **Cognito** option, choosing a region under **Cognito User Pool**, selecting an available user pool from that region, selecting a **Token source** (type Authoriszation as the header name to pass the identity or access token that's returned by Amazon Cognito), and finally creating the authorizer using **Create**.

+    * Once the authoriser is created the authoriser can be used on methods.
+The steps required are:
+        * Choose (or create) a method on your API.
+        * Choose **Method Request**.
+        * Under **Settings**, choose the pencil icon next to **Authorization**.
+        * Choose one of the available **Amazon Cognito user pool authorizers** from the drop-down list.
+        * If using an identity token, leave the **OAuth Scopes** option unspecified.
+If needed choose **Integration Request** to add the `context.authorizer.claims` expressions in a body-mapping template to pass the specified identity claims property from the user pool to the backend.
+        * If using an access token, type one or more full names of scope into **OAuth Scopes** that has been configured when the Amazon Cognito user pool was created.

+    * With the COGNITO_USER_POOLS authorizer, if the OAuth Scopes option isn't specified, API Gateway treats the supplied token as an identity token and verifies the claimed identity against the one from the user pool.
+Otherwise, API Gateway treats the supplied token as an access token and verifies the access scopes that are claimed in the token against the authorization scopes declared on the method.

+    * Instead of using the API Gateway console, you can also enable an Amazon Cognito user pool on a method by specifying an OpenAPI definition file and importing the API definition into API Gateway.

     * Within the context of federation, the AWS Security Toke Service (STS) provides a SAML token after authenticating against an LDAP directory (such as AD).
 Once we have the token, any attempt to access an AWS resource will go via IAM first to check the token.

 1. Design a scalable authorization model that includes users, groups, roles, and policies.